axieinfinity/ronin/README.md

 on how you can run your own `geth` instance.

 ### Requirements
-The minimum recommended hardware specification for nodes connected to Mainnet is:
+Running a full Ronin node:
 - CPU: Equivalent of 8 AWS vCPU
-- RAM: 16GiB
+- RAM: 16GB
-- Storage: 1 TiB
+- Storage: At least 1 TB high-speed SSD
-- OS: Ubuntu 20.04 or macOS >= 12
+- Network: Reliable IPv4 or IPv6 network connection, with an open public port

+Running an archive Ronin node:
+- CPU: Equivalent of 8 AWS vCPU
+- RAM: 16GB
+- Storage: At least 5 TB high-speed SSD
 - Network: Reliable IPv4 or IPv6 network connection, with an open public port

 ### Building the source